-- Make sure to take out the scallion, garlic, and ginger from the sauce before storing.
+- Make sure to remove the scallion, garlic, and ginger from the sauce before storing it.

-It is good to serve it on top of ramen or steaming rice to enjoy its tender meat.
+Serving it on top of ramen or steaming rice is good for enjoying its tender meat.¼¼¼

 Photo Disclaimer: – Images used in this article are owned by the respective individuals, artists, or other parties who post on their private social media accounts.
 These images only serve as an inspiration and cannot be copied (images or designs) for personal use.